 |State||Annual Mean Salary|

-What Tools & Technology do Farm and Home Management Advisors Use?
+Tools & Technologies Used by Farm and Home Management Advisors

 - Microsoft Excel

 - Microsoft PowerPoint

 How to Become a Farm and Home Management Advisor